OP-TEE/optee_os/documentation/optee_design.md

 `mutex_trylock()`, the mutex may only be unlocked by the thread owning the mutex.

-A thread should not exit to TA user space when holding a mutex, the only exception is the *big lock* mutex which is handled in a special way.
+A thread should not exit to TA user space when holding a mutex.

 ### Condvar
 A condvar is represented by `struct condvar`.
 A condvar is similar to a